 Free floating, about 3-4 inches long.

 The Thaliacea comprise a class of marine animals within the subphylum Tunicata.
-Unlike their bottom-dwelling relatives the ascidians, thaliaceans are free-floating for their entire lifespan.
-The group includes both solitary and colonial species.
+Unlike their benthic relatives the ascidians, thaliaceans are free-floating (pelagic) for their entire lifespan.
+The group includes species with complex life cycles with both solitary and colonial forms.